Author: Jeff Bacon

 • At least one spouse has lived in Oklahoma for six months before filing

-• The case is filed in a county where one spouse has resided for at least the last 30 days
+• The case is filed in a county where one spouse has lived for at least the last 30 days

 What Happens After the Petition Is Filed

-The court can issue temporary orders covering custody, parenting time, child support, alimony, exclusive use of the home, and restraints on property transfers.
-These temporary orders often shape the case for its entire duration — and frequently outlive the case itself.
+The court can issue temporary orders.
+These can cover custody, parenting time, child support, alimony, exclusive use of the home, and limits on property transfers.
+These early orders often shape the whole case.
+They frequently outlive the case itself.

 Fathers often underestimate the temporary order phase.
-By the time the case is “really” being decided months later, the court is already used to a status quo set at the early hearings.
+Months later, when the case is “really” decided, the court is already used to the status quo set at the early hearings.
 Getting that early stage right is one of the highest-leverage moments in a dissolution.

 Contested vs. Uncontested Dissolutions

-An uncontested dissolution is one where the parties have agreed on all of the issues — custody, support, property, debts, alimony — and the case proceeds essentially as paperwork.
+In an uncontested dissolution, the parties agree on all issues — custody, support, property, debts, and alimony.
+The case then moves ahead mostly as paperwork.
 Uncontested cases can move quickly.
-A contested dissolution involves disputed issues that need to be resolved through negotiation, mediation, or trial.
+A contested dissolution has disputed issues.
+Those get resolved through negotiation, mediation, or trial.

-For OKC fathers, the realistic path is often something in between: agreement on many issues, contested resolution on the ones that matter most.
-The Oklahoma City dissolution attorneys at Dads.Law focus on getting the agreed pieces locked in efficiently and fighting hard on the contested ones.
+For OKC fathers, the realistic path is often in between.
+The parties agree on many issues and contest the ones that matter most.
+The Oklahoma City dissolution attorneys at Dads.Law lock in the agreed pieces fast.
+Then we fight hard on the contested ones.

 “Dads.Law treated me like a father going through a difficult divorce, and not just another case file.